jmeretab/stormpath-cat-dog-api/README.md

 ## Dashboard

-To access the Cat API dashboard visit Visit [http://localhost:3000/](http://localhost:3000/) and log in.
+To access the Cat API dashboard visit [http://localhost:3000/](http://localhost:3000/) and log in.

 From the API dashboard you can do the following:
 * **View your API key** - This the API key used to access the Cat API